rpgreview/papersandpaychecks/cow-orkers.md

 "Everyone should have known something was up with Rowling when she made an incel middle aged man who bullies his students some kind of hero, framed as if his sadness from being friendzoned years ago was a valid excuse."
 `https://twitter.com/AshBCoffin/status/1207734849982935041`

-**Harpy, Siren**
+**Harpy, Siren, Mermaids**

 Harpies beckon from Roman-Hellenic mythology and are found in that world and are usually found in small groups.
 They are a half-human, half-bird, and almost always female (male harpies are jealously guarded by the brood).
 Derived from the vulture, a harpies claws are quite impressive.
 Harpies are ravenously hungry.
 There is significant debate among observers whether harpies are ugly or beautiful, with a split among the scholars.
 In reality they are both, some appearing with a crone-like visage and a dreadful squawking whereas others with stunning youthful beauty and melodic voice.
 If one likes, the former can be described as *harpies* and the latter as *sirens*.
 Magically, there also seems to be a difference as the former associated with air magics and the latter with the sea, for those who have magic-using professions.

+Sirens, or mermaids, have swim rather than flight as their prime movement ability.
+The mermaid is found throughout the mythology of the near-east, the Hellenic world, the Arabic world, the British mythologies, Slavic, Chinese, Japanese, Korean, and Indian mythologies, etc.

-Because of this divergence, the CHA value of a harpy uses an *inverse* bell-curve.
+Because of this divergence, the CHA value of a harpy uses an *inverse* bell-curve when generating characters randomly.
 Roll 3d6; if the result is 10 or less, add 8, and if it is 11 or more, subtract 8.
+High-end characters are sirens and mermaids, low-end are harpies.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|